Lviv pogroms (1941): First pogrom

 At the time of the German attack on the Soviet Union, about 160,000 Jews lived in the city; the number had swelled by tens of thousands due to the arrival of Jewish refugees from German occupied Poland in late 1939.
-OUN's preparations for the anticipated German invasion included May 1941 instructions for ethnic cleansing to its planned militia units; the instructions specified that "Russians, Poles, Jews" were hostile to the Ukrainian nation and were to be "destroyed in battle".
-Flyers distributed by OUN in the first days of the German invasion instructed the population: "Don't throw away your weapons yet.
-Take them up.
-Destroy the enemy. ...
-Moscow, the Hungarians, the Jews—these are your enemies.
-Destroy them."

 Lviv was occupied by the Wehrmacht in the early hours of 30 June 1941; German forces consisted of the 1st Mountain Division and the Abwehr-subordinated Nachtigall Battalion staffed by ethnic Ukrainians.
 That day, Jews were press-ganged by the Germans to remove bodies of NKVD's victims from the prisons and to perform other tasks, such as clearing bomb damage and cleaning buildings.
 Some Jews were abused by the Germans and even murdered, according to survivors.
 During the afternoon of the same day, the German military reported that the Lviv population was taking out its anger about the prison murders "on the Jews ... who had always collaborated with the Bolsheviks".

 During the morning of 30 June, an ad hoc Ukrainian People's Militia was being formed in the city.
-It included OUN activists who had moved in from Krakow with the Germans, OUN members who lived in Lviv, and former Soviet policemen—who had either decided to switch sides or who were OUN members that had infiltrated the Soviet police.
+It included OUN activists who had moved in from Kraków with the Germans, OUN members who lived in Lviv, and former Soviet policemen—who had either decided to switch sides or who were OUN members that had infiltrated the Soviet police.
 The OUN encouraged violence against Jews, which began in the afternoon of 30 June, with active participation from the Ukrainian militia who could be identified by armbands in national colours: yellow and blue.
 Former Soviet policemen wore their blue Soviet uniforms, but with a Ukrainian trident instead of a red star on their hats.
+Flyers distributed by OUN in the first days of the German invasion instructed the population: "Don't throw away your weapons yet.
+Take them up.
+Destroy the enemy. ...
+Moscow, the Hungarians, the Jews—these are your enemies.
+Destroy them."

 During the evening of 30 June, Ukrainian nationalists proclaimed an independent Ukrainian state.
 Signed by Stetsko, the proclamation ("Act of restoration of the Ukrainian state") declared OUN's affinity and future collaboration with Nazi Germany which, according to OUN, was "helping the Ukrainian people liberate themselves from Muscovite occupation".
 At the same time, the news was spreading around the city about the discovery of thousands of corpses in three city prisons in the aftermath of the NKVD massacres.